Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: A Generalized RNN for Multi-stage Fully Recurrent Processing

-The meaning of ``unrolling depth'' may vary in different RNN models since ``unrolling'' a cyclic graph is not well defined.
+\textbf{Notations: Unrolling Depth vs. Readout Time} The meaning of ``unrolling depth'' may vary in different RNN models since ``unrolling'' a cyclic graph is not well defined.
 In this paper, we adopt a biologically-plausible definition: we simulate the time after the onset of the visual stimuli assuming each transition function takes constant time 1.
 We use the term ``readout time'' to refer to the time the post-net reads the data from the last state.
+Regarding the initial values, at $t=0$ all states are empty except that the first state has some data received from the pre-net.
+We only start simulate a transition function when its input state is populated.

 This definition in principle allows one to have quantitive comparisons with biological systems. e.g., for a model with readout time $t$ in this paper, the wall clock time can be estimated to be $20t$ to $50t$ ms, considering the latency of a single layer of biological neurons.